iSPIRT/UFAMS/standards/00001-flight-log-chaining.md

 ## Broken chain

-Incident report is generated for each flight log skipped.
+Incident report must be filed with a DSP for each flight log that cannot be submitted to a DSP for any reason.

 ## Mandatory Requirements